Influenza in Schools

 Where can schools get current information on influenza?

-- Help promote influenza vaccination for all students, staff, and families throughout flu season.
+- Help promote flu vaccination for all students, staff, and families throughout flu season.

 - Be aware of flu symptoms: Fever, headache, fatigue, cough, sore throat, and body aches.

-- Promote hand hygiene, covering coughs and sneezes with a tissue or sleeve, and staying home when sick among both students and staff.
+- Promote hand hygiene, covering coughs and sneezes with a tissue or sleeve, and staying home when sick for both students and staff.

-- Make sure students and staff have tissues to cover coughs and sneezes as well as liquid soap, paper towels, and time to wash their hands.
+- Give students and staff tissues to cover coughs and sneezes as well as liquid soap, paper towels, and time to wash their hands.

-- Routinely clean and disinfect commonly used areas and frequently touched surfaces, whether or not anyone has influenza in your school.
-Many bacteria and viruses can live on surfaces for some time - including those that cause flu.
+- Routinely clean and disinfect commonly used areas and frequently touched surfaces.
+Flu can remain on surfaces for up to 8 hours.

-- When cleaning and disinfecting, be sure to follow package instructions for contact time and dilution.
+- Follow package instructions when cleaning for contact time and dilution.

 No. There is no need to use special antibacterial soap; regular soap is effective.
-Antibacterial products have not been proven to prevent the spread of infection better than plain soap.
+Antibacterial products have not been proven to prevent the spread of infection better than regular soap.

-- Yes, students and staff with influenza-like illness should stay home from school and school-based activities.
+- Yes, students and staff with ILI should stay home from school and school-based activities.

 - Students and staff who become ill during the day should be immediately isolated from others and sent home.

-- Students and staff can return to school 24 hours after their fever is gone without fever-reducing medication, such as Tylenol or Advil.
-Students and staff should also be well enough to participate in school before returning.
+- Students and staff can return to school 24 hours after their fever is gone without fever-reducing medication, (e.g., Tylenol or Advil).
+They should also be well enough to participate in school before returning.

-MDH does not recommend closing schools to prevent influenza transmission.
-However, your school may choose to close or dismiss students if a large number of absences prevent normal school functioning.
+We do not recommend closing schools to prevent flu transmission.
+However, schools may choose to close or dismiss students if a large number of absences prevent normal school functioning.

-- For all schools, including elementary: Report when 5% or more of the total school enrollment is absent with influenza-like illness, or
+- For all schools, including elementary: Report when 5 percent or more of the total school enrollment is absent with ILI, or

-- For elementary schools only: Report if three students from one classroom are sent home or absent with influenza-like illness on a given day.
+- For elementary schools only: Report if three students from one classroom are sent home or absent with ILI on a given day.

-You will reporting instruction and forms here: Influenza Surveillance Protocol and Frequently Asked Questions for Minnesota Schools.
+Reporting instruction and forms here can be found at: Influenza Surveillance Protocol and Frequently Asked Questions for Minnesota Schools.